 Ava Patel • Student

 This is the rare book where I highlight a lot, but I also use the highlights.
-The Shor's Algorithm sections feel super practical.
+The Computational Theory sections feel super practical.

 Omar Reyes • Data Engineer